 5. Show Examples of Your Past Work

-Since you’re likely emailing your proposal, you can easily add links to some of your work.
+Since you’re likely sending the proposal to your prospect via email, you can easily add links to some of your work.
 If you have projects displayed on your website or online portfolio, then you can link them.

 However, the idea is to showcase projects similar to the prospect’s website.
 Clients want you to put your money where your mouth is.
 Without proof, it will be tough to convince a prospect to hire you over the others.